brakmic/OpenUI5_Table_Demo/README.md

 It can run under <a href="http://www.iis.net/" target="_blank">IIS</a> or <a href="http://hapijs.com/" target="_blank">HapiJS</a>.

-:books: More detailed info, tutorials & videos on OpenUI5 can be found <a href="https://openui5.zeef.com/harris.brakmic" target="_blank">here</a>.

 :taxi: **How to run it?**

 Either publish the *Visual Studio project* to your IIS server, or run it via *npm start* from the console.